nortikin/sverchok/docs/nesting.rst

   [ [(0,0,0),(1,0,0),(2,0,0),(3,0,0)], [(0,-1,0),(0.6,-1,0),(1.2,-1,0),(1.8,-1,0),(2.4,-1,0),(3,-1,0)] ]

 - ``A, B, C and D`` are all different ways of thinking about the same data in the socket
-- The ``comma`` is what syntactically separates the objects.
-- The inner ``Brackets`` are what encapsulate the vertices associated with one object.
-- The outer most brackets are what collect all sublists into something that we can pass through a socket

 this is the same as D, with different formatting, and a comment::